-The Project site lies within the boundary of the Mojave Water Agency service area.
-The applicant has prepared a Water Supply Assessment (Appendix I-3 of the EIR) that describes the existing conditions pertaining to the availability of domestic water in the area of the Project site, the amount of water demand that will be necessary to serve the construction, operational and decommissioning needs of the Project, and the ability of the water purveyor to provide the domestic water necessary to meet Project demands.
-Adequate water supplies for construction, operation and decommissioning of the proposed Project have been secured through agreements with landowners who currently have on-site water allocations.
+The Approved Project site lies within the boundary of the Mojave Water Agency service area.
+The applicant prepared a Water Supply Assessment (Appendix I-3 of the EIR) that describes the existing conditions pertaining to the availability of domestic water in the area of the Approved Project site, the amount of water demand that will be necessary to serve the construction, operational and decommissioning needs of the Approved Project, and the ability of the water purveyor to provide the domestic water necessary to meet Approved Project demands.
+Adequate water supplies for construction, operation and decommissioning of the Approved Project have been secured through agreements with landowners who currently have on-site water allocations.

-The proposed Project will result in a reduction of water use compared to the existing agricultural uses that the Project will replace, and adequate water supplies exist to serve the proposed project.
-However, the EIR determined that, although the scenario is unlikely, the Project could substantially deplete groundwater supplies due to the potential for existing water production rights not secured by the proposed Project and owned by others being relocated and utilized east of the Newberry Calico Fault.
-This potential scenario, which exists and could occur with or without the proposed Project, has resulted in the conservative finding that the potential impacts to Groundwater Supplies (Impact 3.9-2) and Cumulative Impacts to Hydrology (Impact 3.9-10) are significant and unavoidable.
+The Approved Project will result in a reduction of water use compared to the existing agricultural uses that the Approved Project will replace, and adequate water supplies exist to serve the Approved Project.
+However, the EIR determined that, although the scenario is unlikely, the Approved Project could substantially deplete groundwater supplies due to the potential for existing water production rights not secured by the Approved Project and owned by others being relocated and utilized east of the Newberry Calico Fault.
+This potential scenario, which exists and could occur with or without the Approved Project, has resulted in the conservative finding that the potential impacts to Groundwater Supplies (Impact 3.9-2) and Cumulative Impacts to Hydrology (Impact 3.9-10) are significant and unavoidable.